GoranPaues/pythonmorsels/get_earliest/get_earliest.md

 * Split is very effective together with multiple assignments.

-* Whole tuples can be compared with one another
+* Whole tuples can be compared with one another.